Rakancito/multilang_system/README.md

 - Instructions:

-Installation:
+# Installation:

-# Just Search in all Archives the DEFINES
+Just Search in all Archives the DEFINES and place things as I have arranged.

+DEFINES:

-ENABLE_MULTILANGUAGE
+- ENABLE_MULTILANGUAGE

-# and place things as I have arranged.
+# Modifications for add or remove countrys:

-- If you want add or remove a country you need:
+If you want add or remove a country you need:

 Search in Client PythonApplicationModule.cpp and InstanceBaseEffect.cpp :